cgarz/internet-archive-verify/README.md

 It can process either the `*_files.xml` or `*_meta.sqlite` meta files.
 If both are present and only the folder is specified, it will prefer the xml file as it contains entries for the other metadata files as well.

 It makes use of the walrus operator and so requires at least python 3.8.
-Other than that, all imports are from the standard library so installation beyond python 3.8+ is needed.
+Other than that, all imports are from the standard library so no installation beyond python 3.8+ is needed.

 ## usage:
     usage: ia-verify.py [-h] [-m] [-v] [--no-collision] [-s] [-c] FILE_OR_FOLDER [FILE_OR_FOLDER ...]